19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Known Equipment/Melee Weapons.md

 # Melee Weapons

 These are mundane melee weapons.
 A melee PC is likely to end up using a special weapon for their character.
 These are a starting point for a character, and provide context for the baseline in this world.
+They can be reskinned as appropriate for the character and setting.

 "Reach" means that you can strike a target that is 5 feet away from you (1 square on a grid) "Edged" means that the weapon has a sharpened edge and can be used to cut and pierce.
 If it is not edged it is blunt and can be used to bludgeon and bash.